 Bananas are an excellent source of calcium, which is necessary for the development of bones in both the baby and the mother.
 Calcium is also necessary for the regulation of muscle contraction in the body so include this fruit in your pregnancy diet.

 Bananas are a good source of Vitamin C. This vitamin, also called ascorbic acid, is essential for the absorption of iron in the body.
 It also helps in the growth of bones, repairing tissues, and maintaining healthy skin.
 Vitamin C is also an antioxidant and helps fight infections.
 Eating bananas during pregnancy can give the baby and the mother-to-be with all the benefits of Vitamin C.

 Are There Any Harmful Effects of Consuming Bananas During Pregnancy?

-Bananas are absolutely safe to consume during pregnancy.
+Bananas are absolutely safe for consumption during pregnancy.
 They contain plenty of nutrients which have several health benefits for both the mother and the baby.
 However, they should be consumed in moderation.
-Bananas are sugary fruit, so eating too many bananas and not maintaining proper hygiene practices can lead to tooth decay.
+Bananas are sugary fruit, and eating them in excessive amounts and not maintaining proper hygiene practices can lead to tooth decay.

 Women with gestational diabetes should also not consume too many bananas as they can cause sugar levels to increase rapidly.
 If you are pregnant and have gestational diabetes, it is suggested that you consult your doctor about eating bananas.

-Pregnant women who are allergic to bananas should avoid eating them.
+Pregnant women who are allergic to bananas should also avoid eating bananas.
 Bananas contain chitinase, which is an allergen that causes the latex-fruit syndrome.
-This group includes other fruits like kiwis and avocados, which should also be consumed after consulting your doctor.
+This group includes other fruits like kiwis and avocados, which should also be consumed after checking with a doctor.

 Precautions to Take While Eating Bananas During Pregnancy